pankosmia/desktop-app-template/branding/README.md

 - MacOS: `brew install imagemagick`

 ImageMagick can also be used with a vector SVG source.
 However, Inkscape may yield better rendering quality except on a "simple" design.

+If converting a vector svg file that contains CSS properties not support, then ImageMagick will fail to recognize this and will plow on through its conversion without ignoring them.
+Review its output identify if it is satisfactory.

 <span id="source">&nbsp;</span>
 ## Source Images <sub><sup>... [↩](#toc)</sup></sub>